 Briefly, the VRC07 (wild-type) heavy chain was identified by deep sequencing of heavy chain transcripts from peripheral blood B cells isolated from donor 45 (24) based on its similarity to the VRC01 mAb and paired with the VRC01 (wild-type) light chain (62).
 To increase neutralization potency and breadth, a series of amino acid mutations were introduced; mutations that resulted in autoreactivity were rejected (62).
-The mutations that together define the 523 designation are a glycine to histidine mutation at residue 54 of the heavy chain, a deletion of the first two amino acids, glutamate and isoleucine, from the light chain (62).
+The mutations that together define the 523 designation are a glycine to histidine mutation at residue 54 of the heavy chain, a deletion of the first two amino acids, glutamate and isoleucine, from the light chain, and a valine to serine mutation at the third amino acid residue of the light chain (62).
 The LS designation specifies methionine to leucine (L) and asparagine to serine (S) (M428L/N434S, referred to as LS) changes within the C-terminus of the heavy chain constant region.
 The LS mutation was introduced by site-directed mutagenesis to increase the binding affinity for the neonatal Fc-receptor (FcRn), resulting in increased recirculation of functional IgG (61, 63) and thereby increasing plasma half-life.

-VRC07-523LS was found to be 5-to 8-fold more potent than VRC01 (see Figure 4-1), with an inhibitory concentration $IC{50} < 50 \text{ mcg/mL}$ against 96% of HIV-1 pseudoviruses representing the major circulating HIV-1 clades, and an $IC{50} < 1 \text{ mcg/mL}$ against 92% of HIV-1 viruses tested (62).
+VRC07-523LS was found to be 5-to 8-fold more potent than VRC01 (see Figure 4-1), with an inhibitory concentration $IC{50} < 50$ mcg/mL against 96% of HIV-1 pseudoviruses representing the major circulating HIV-1 clades, and an $IC{50} < 1$ mcg/mL against 92% of HIV-1 viruses tested (62).
 Compared with other VRC07 derivatives, VRC07-523LS displayed minimal levels of autoreactivity.